kaw393939/williams_framework/docs/business.md

 ## 🚀 Elevator Pitch (30 seconds)

-**"Williams AI turns your saved content into an intelligent knowledge assistant.
-It curates your research, generates podcasts and tutorials from what you've learned, and lets you have natural voice conversations with your entire knowledge base.
-Think ChatGPT meets Notion meets your personal podcast creator - all powered by your own curated content."**
+**"Williams AI builds a provenance-tracked knowledge graph from your research.
+Unlike ChatGPT that hallucinates, we provide AI answers with clickable citations showing exact quotes and page numbers.
+Click any citation to see the original source highlighted.
+Ask 'explain this answer' to see a visual graph of how entities and concepts connect.
+Every insight is verifiable, every reasoning path is explainable.
+Think Palantir meets ChatGPT - all powered by your own curated knowledge."**

 ---